ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-iana-consideration}

-The following request is being made to IANA.
+The following requests are being made to IANA.

 ## URN Registration